dapeef/chicken-watcher/README.md

 uv run manage.py run_hardware_agent
 ```

+### Using `docker compose`

 To run the project, run the following command.
-This will spin up the database and the python hardware script.
+This will spin up the database, the python hardware script,
+and the python web app.

 ```shell
 docker compose up --watch --build